niraj-kumar-r/AI-Course-Recommendation-Chatbot/README.md

 1) minimalism
 2) efficiency

-- The web based chatbot is easily deployable and after setup, with a userfriendly and minimalistic design it navigates you to find that perfect course to garner to your required skill from the top institutions.
+- This web based chatbot is easily deployable after set-up, with a user-friendly and minimalistic design to navigate you to find that perfect course to garner to your required skill from the top institutions.

 >**Warning**: As of now, this is only bounded to the Coursera dataset.